NickMcConnell/AngbandPlus/DaJAngbandReadme132.txt

   bone weapons are now in the knowledge menu, also there's now a chance for bone weapon randarts. ai_packs now defaults to ON.
 And certain of its effects only happen before the monster has met the PC. view_perma_grids now has no effect when using tiles (because it prevents seeing where your light radius ends).
   Tracking origin of items is implemented.
+(The game only tracks the origin of artifacts, egos, chests, treasure maps, and maybe a couple other item types)

 	Dungeon Feature changes:
   Medium vaults added.